meganz/sdk/examples/megacmd/README.md

 [err: 12:21:51] Couldn't find /toshare/x
 ```

-It might better be refered as /toshare/x
+It might better be referred as /toshare/x